-We provide long-term incentives through stock options granted to our executive officers under our long-term stock incentive plan.
+We provide long-term incentives through stock options and restricted stock units granted to our executive officers under our long-term stock incentive plan.
 The Compensation Committee believes that the potential for stock ownership by executives and other employees is the most effective method by which the interests of management may be aligned with those of our stockholders.
-The options granted typically vest over three years, have a term of ten years and an exercise price equal to the fair market value of our common stock on the grant date or the date we commit to issue the options.